 Abandoning one for the other may not be the answer

-Over the last few decades we’ve seen an explosion in the use of Data Warehousing within the IT industry; it was all the rage for doing analytics and reporting.
-This was a popular concept as companies could perform cross analysis of their large amounts of data quickly and efficiently to support management’s strategic decision-making process.
+Over the last few decades, we’ve seen an explosion in the use of data warehousing within the IT industry; it was all the rage for analytics and reporting.
+Data warehouse appliances like Netezza, Greenplum, Aster Data, and Vertica developed hardware and software optimized for analytical workloads.
+The data warehouse was a popular concept as companies could perform cross-analysis of their large amounts of data quickly and efficiently to support management’s strategic decision-making process.

 This unearths some of the complexities surrounding data warehousing.
-The type of data entered into a data warehouse must be organized and structured to fit the data model, going through a transformation process to ensure it is cleansed and fit for purpose.
-As well as challenges with the variety of data, there is also the volume of data we are now generating, doubling every 18 months.
-For companies, it is a question of cost, not only on hardware, but also workforce supporting the implementation.
+The type of data entering the data warehouse must be organized and structured to fit the data model, going through a transformation process to ensure it is cleansed and fit for purpose.
+In addition to challenges with the variety of data, there is also the volume of data we are generating, doubling every 18 months.
+For companies, it is a question of cost, not only on hardware but also workforce supporting the implementation.

-With this in mind, it is no wonder why some may think to replace their data warehouse with an enterprise data lake built around these new technologies.
+With this in mind, it is no wonder why some may think to replace their data warehouse with an enterprise data lake built around Hadoop and related technologies.
 But with all these positives, it begs the question, “Can I replace my data warehouse?”

-From what we have observed in the market place and talking to customers about their logical reference architecture, there is still a need for data warehousing.
-For all of Hadoop’s hype, it is still in its infancy to generate the kind of performance for doing complex queries and mixed workloads, lacking the kind of features that made data warehousing a must. e.g. optimal indexing strategies, efficiently performing complex table joins with a range of terabytes of data, and an optimizer for determining the best path for queries.
+From what we have observed in the market and talking to customers about their logical reference architecture, there is still a need for data warehousing.
+For all of Hadoop’s hype, to generate the kind of performance for doing complex queries and mixed workloads, it lacks the type of features that made data warehousing a must. e.g., optimal indexing strategies, efficiently performing complex table joins with a range of terabytes of data and an optimizer for determining the best execution path for queries.